marrobHD/Mqtt-RFID-Player/README.md

 https://github.com/marrobHD/Mqtt-RFID-Player/releases
 ```

-2. Copy the automations.yaml text into your automations.
+2. Copy the HomeAssistant Files\automations.yaml text into your automations.

-2. Copy the scripts.yaml text into your scripts.
+2. Copy the HomeAssistant Files\scripts.yaml text into your scripts.

 3. Restart homeassistant and have fun 🤖